ubc-library-rc/workflow-tools/index.md

 title: Outline
 nav_order: 1
 ---
-# Digital tools for workflow and project management
+# Digital Tools for Workflow and Project Management

 This workshop will go over common digital tools that help with project management, task management, and collaboration.